heuristic-solver/Image-Pixelation-Detection-And-Correction/README.md

 - Seaborn

+# MobileNetV2 for Pixelation Classification

+The classification model utilizes MobileNetV2, a lightweight and efficient convolutional neural network architecture designed for mobile and edge devices.
+MobileNetV2 is known for its use of depthwise separable convolutions, which significantly reduce computational complexity while maintaining high accuracy.
+In this implementation, MobileNetV2 serves as the base model for feature extraction, with its pre-trained weights on ImageNet providing a strong foundation for detecting pixelation in images.

 # ESPCN Model for Pixelation Removal
 The ESPCN (Efficient Sub-Pixel Convolutional Neural Network) model is designed for enhancing low-resolution images by removing pixelation.
 Below is an overview of its architecture and key components: